The Clear Edge

 The alternative: Spot red flags in discovery, decline the engagement, or fire within 30 days of the first red flag.

-Red Flag 1: The Scope Creeper
+Red Flag 1: Scope Creeper Clients Who Quietly Destroy Margin

 Pattern: Starts with a reasonable scope.
 Adds “quick requests” weekly.
 Never acknowledges scope expansion.